LDiegoM/meteo_station/README.md

 - Add html and api handlers for MQTT settings.
 - Add html and api handlers for Data Logger settings.
 - Add html and api handlers for Date Time settings.
+- Refactor html site to include status and administrative pages.

 ## 0.0.8 - 2022-05-10